-This Notice of Guaranteed Delivery, or one substantially equivalent to this form, must be used to accept the Exchange Offer (as defined below) if (i) certificates for the Issuers' (as defined below) issued and outstanding 8.75% senior notes due 2013 (the "Original Notes") are not immediately available, (ii) Original Notes, the Letter of Transmittal and all other required documents cannot be delivered to Wells Fargo Bank, N.A. (the "Exchange Agent") on or prior to the Expiration Date (as defined below) or (iii) the procedures for delivery by book-entry transfer cannot be completed on a timely basis.
+This Notice of Guaranteed Delivery, or one substantially equivalent to this form, must be used to accept the Exchange Offer (as defined below) if (i) certificates for the Issuers' (as defined below) issued and outstanding notes (the "outstanding notes") are not immediately available, (ii) outstanding notes, the Letter of Transmittal and all other required documents cannot be delivered to Bank of New York (the "Exchange Agent") on or prior to the Expiration Date (as defined below) or (iii) the procedures for delivery by bookentry transfer cannot be completed on a timely basis.
 This Notice of Guaranteed Delivery may be delivered by hand, overnight courier or mail, or transmitted by facsimile transmission, to the Exchange Agent.
 See "The Exchange Offer - Terms of the Exchange Offer - Procedures for Tendering" in the Prospectus.

 THE EXCHANGE OFFER WILL EXPIRE AT 5:00 P.M., NEW YORK CITY TIME ON [], 2006 UNLESS EXTENDED (THE "EXPIRATION DATE").
-ORIGINAL NOTES TENDERED IN THE EXCHANGE OFFER MAY BE WITHDRAWN AT ANY TIME PRIOR TO THE EXPIRATION DATE.
-AFTER THE EXPIRATION DATE HAS BEEN EXTENDED, ORIGINAL NOTES TENDERED PURSUANT TO THE EXCHANGE OFFER AS OF THE PREVIOUSLY SCHEDULED EXPIRATION DATE MAY NOT BE WITHDRAWN AFTER THE DATE OF THE PREVIOUSLY SCHEDULED EXPIRATION DATE.
+OUTSTANDING NOTES TENDERED IN THE EXCHANGE OFFER MAY BE WITHDRAWN AT ANY TIME PRIOR TO THE EXPIRATION DATE.
+AFTER THE EXPIRATION DATE HAS BEEN EXTENDED, OUTSTANDING NOTES TENDERED PURSUANT TO THE EXCHANGE OFFER AS OF THE PREVIOUSLY SCHEDULED EXPIRATION DATE MAY NOT BE WITHDRAWN AFTER THE DATE OF THE PREVIOUSLY SCHEDULED EXPIRATION DATE.